-Our grandson is about to exchange on a new build apartment in Nefyn with a home loan from Virgin Money.
-His lawyer has advised him of a delay in receiving the ‘Disclosure of Incentive Form’.
-What is this document - I have never come across this before?
+Our grandson is buying a house that has just been built in Nefyn with a home loan from RBS.
+His lawyer has advised him of a delay in completing the ‘Disclosure of Incentive Form’.
+This document is news to me - what is it and who needs sight of it?

-The form is intended to provide information to the main parties engaged in the purchase.
-Therefore, it will be provided to your son’s lawyer who should be on the Virgin Money conveyancing panel as a standard part of the process, and to the valuer when requested.
+The form is intended to provide information to the main parties involved in the transaction.
+Therefore, it will be provided to your son’s lawyer who should be on the RBS conveyancing panel as a standard part of the process, and to the valuer when requested.
 The developer will be required to start the process by downloading the form and completing it.
 The form will therefore need to be available for the valuer at the time of his or her site visit.
-The form should be sent to the Virgin Money conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.
+The form should be sent to the RBS conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.

-I am the registered owner of a split level flat in Nefyn, conveyancing having been completed half a dozen years ago.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Corresponding properties in Nefyn with a long lease are worth £202,000.
-The average or mid-range amount of ground rent is £55 levied per year.
-The lease terminates on 21st October 2074
+I acquired a garden flat in Nefyn, conveyancing formalities finalised in 1999.
+How much will my lease extension cost?
+Equivalent flats in Nefyn with a long lease are worth £202,000.
+The average or mid-range amount of ground rent is £60 per annum.
+The lease runs out on 21st October 2076

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive investigations.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive due diligence.
 You should not use this information in a Notice of Claim or as an informal offer.
-There may be additional concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first getting professional advice.
+There are no doubt additional concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information before seeking the advice of a professional.